daranzolin/daranzolin.github.io/_posts/2020-03-04-automated-rmarkdown.markdown

 ## funcreport!

-Now you just need to know the names of your reports and the associated parameters.
+Now you--the user--just need to know the names of your reports and their associated parameters.
 Here I'll run the "Sample 1" report you can see in the tree directory above (the .yaml file title):

 {% highlight r %}
 funcreporter(